jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Provenance.page.md

 Please see the {{pagelink:Home/Guidance/Provenance}} page within the Guidance section for further information.

 ### Extensions
 Some use cases require the original demographic data at time of recording to stored directly against the clinical data e.g. for diagnostic reports in Wales.
-This additional provenace can be captured using the {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DemographicsAsRecorded.page.md,text:DataStandardsWales-DemographicsAsRecorded}} extension.
+This additional provenace can be captured using the {{pagelink:Extension-DataStandardsWales-DemographicsAsRecorded,text:DataStandardsWales-DemographicsAsRecorded}} extension.